mmarkdown/mmark/Syntax.md

 subitem)`.
 If any index is defined the end of the document contains the list of indices.
 The `-index=false` flag suppresses this generation.

+An index may apply to an *entire* section.
+This can be entered (just like contacts) by having an index (or multiple),  and just the index, to be the first paragraph after a new section.

 ### Citations

 Mmark uses the citation syntax from Pandoc: `[@RFC2535]`, the citation can either be informative